VNWiki/visual-novel-wiki/docs/linux/wineprefixes.md

 ### Common Issues

 #### Video Playback Issues
 If you have video playback or lag issues in old VNs, make sure **DXVK is disabled**.
+If using **vanilla** prefix make sure you have the gstreamer libraries and are using a wow64 build of wine (the name of the wine version ends in wow64) for better compatibility.

 #### Text Rendering Issues
 For rendering text issues in-game, ensure fonts are in the prefix and use the Japanese locale environment variable: